Restaurants & Pubs Hot Springs National Park

 Another Hot Springs Restaurant we like a lot is Steinhaus Keller.
 They are on Central Avenue a few blocks south of the bathhouses.
 They have a decent selection of brews, great German cuisine, and a unique Biergarden.
 We’ve dined there a couple of times and always came away very happy with the food and the service.
 See our earlier Restaurant Review of Steinhaus Keller here.

 Another unique pub is the Superior Bathhouse Brewery, located in the actual National Park, along Bath House Row and across the street from the Ohio Club.
 Their beer is brewed with the same 144 degree thermal spring water that serves the other bath houses and the water fountains that are along Bathhouse Row.
 The Brewery also offers a selection of pub food to accompany your craft brewed beer.
 Two years ago, we stopped in there shortly after the Brewery first opened and the food service was limited.
-From reading reviews in Trip Advisor, the menu has expanded dramatically and is getting some very favorable comments.
+From reading reviews in Zomato, the menu has expanded dramatically and is getting some very favorable comments.
 So next time we are Hot Springs, we must eat there (as well as sample the brews).

 Rolando’s Restaurante is another downtown restaurant that gets good reviews for its atmosphere and food.
 If you like Southwestern, Latin and Central American dishes this is the place you should try.